sanjaymedidi/StudentAttendanceSystem/README.md

 ### Login Page
 ![Login Page](screenshorts/LoginPage.png)
-*The login page where teachers enter their credentials to access the system.*
+Teachers enter their credentials on the login page.
+After a successful login, they are redirected to the **Take Attendance** page.

 ### Take Attendance CSE-A
 ![Take Attendance CSE-A](screenshorts/takeAttendancecse-a.png)